paralin/charlie/DESIGN.md

 The filename is XOR shifted by the system id.

+# MODULE STRUCTURE

+To the core, every module has to be EXACTLY. the same.

+When a module is loaded the system searches for and instantiates the `Module` feeding in the manager.

 # CORE MODULE SEQUENCE

 The core module has no functionality that can be swapped out at a later